Kristen E Loveland, Counsel, Appellate

 • Secured a favorable decision for a national telecommunications company from the Delaware Supreme Court affirming the dismissal of plaintiffs’ multibillion-dollar breach-of-contract claim on the ground that it had to be brought derivatively on behalf of a since-dissolved partnership.

-• Persuaded the U.S. Court of Appeals for the Federal Circuit to hold that a district court abused its discretion in interpreting its own prior judgment and reverse that court’s determination that claim preclusion barred a patent infringement suit.
+• Persuaded the U.S. Court of Appeals for the Federal Circuit to hold that a district court abused its discretion in interpreting its own prior judgment and then reverse that court’s determination that claim preclusion barred a patent infringement suit.

 • Represented the National Football League in ending a nearly decade-long class action lawsuit by convincing the U.S. Court of Appeals for the Ninth Circuit to affirm the district court’s denial of class certification and grant of summary judgment to the League.